Turkeys Away: Synopsis

 Station manager Arthur Carlson attempts to get more involved in the day-to-day operations of WKRP by coming up with a Thanksgiving publicity stunt that he keeps secret from the entire staff, save for sales manager Herb Tarlek: a special turkey giveaway, dropping the live birds from a helicopter outside a busy shopping center with a banner that reads "Happy Thanksgiving from WKRP."

-On-the-scene reporter Les Nessman delivers a dramatic play-by-play of the ill-conceived event at the Pinedale shopping mall, live on the air, as Carlson and Tarlek throw the turkeys to their deaths off the helicopter "like sacks of wet cement."
-The crowd begins to run for their lives as the turkeys violently crash into the ground.
+Les Nessman goes to the Pinedale shopping mall for a remote broadcast to promote the event.
+Initially unaware of what will happen, he begins reporting on it as a normal news story before realizing, in horror, that Carlson and Tarlek are throwing live turkeys.
+The crowd begins to run for their lives as the turkeys violently crash into the ground, as Nessman describes it, "like sacks of wet cement."
 At one point, Nessman evokes Herbert Morrison's emotional description of the 1937 Hindenburg disaster, "One just went through the windshield of a parked car.
 This is terrible, Oh, the humanity!"

-Back at the station in the broadcast booth, disc jockey Dr. Johnny Fever, Andy Travis, Venus Flytrap and Bailey Quarters recoil in horror as Nessman recounts the gory details until his transmission is cut.

-Fever concludes the segment by quipping, "For those of you who just tuned in, the Pinedale shopping mall has just been bombed with live turkeys...Film at 11!"
+Back at the studio, disc jockey Dr. Johnny Fever operates the board while Andy Travis, Venus Flytrap and Bailey Quarters listen in and silently react in humorous disbelief.
+When Nessman loses contact with the studio in the melee, Fever sarcastically quips to the audience "For those of you who just tuned in, the Pinedale shopping mall has just been bombed with live turkeys...Film at 11!"

 Following the incident, the station is bombarded with phone calls from the Humane Society and the Cincinnati mayor.
 Travis attempts to assuage the mayor's concerns by saying no humans were hurt during the incident.

-Both Carlson and Tarlek return to the station in a disheveled state from the disastrous promotion.
-Carlson is incredulous that his idea went so awry.
-A distressed Nessman also returns, recounting how he jammed himself into a phone booth after some members of the crowd began to descend on him.
+Both Carlson and Tarlek return to the station, disheveled and covered in feathers.
+Carlson cannot understand what went wrong and still believes it was perfectly planned.
+Nessman returns, shellshocked, and recounts how he jammed himself into a phone booth after some members of the crowd began to descend on him.
 He also claims that the surviving turkeys mounted a counter-attack.

 The episode ends with Carlson telling the staff, "As God is my witness, I thought turkeys could fly."